🍂 New Season Events Include Bridgerton Author Julia Quinn Live Class

 Sometimes, writers have a swarm of ideas buzzing around their brains.
 Every overheard conversation on the bus, every dishwashing daydream, every insistent but why? from a child can spark off a new story.
 So how do you decide which one is worth investing in?
 Which do you dedicate your precious time to, crafting it into a fully-formed novel?

 Claire won the Marie Claire Debut Novel Award with her first novel, The Sisters, which was followed by Local Girl Missing, Last Seen Alive, Do Not Disturb, Then She Vanishes and Just Like the Other Girls.
-Her latest novel, The Couple at No 9, was a Sunday Times top 3 bestseller and a Kindle number 1.
+Her latest novel, The Couple at No. 9, was a Sunday Times top three bestseller and a Kindle number one.

 Narrowing down my ideas was tricky in the beginning